a-little-world/little-world-core/frontend_port_gameplan.md

     app/profile
     app/help
     app/settings

-Amounts to nextjs pages:
+Amounts to Next.js pages:
-index.jsx -> index page with automatic authentication check and redirects form.jsx -> user form um.jsx -> user management ( or rather user 'self' management )
-app.jsx -> main dashboard ( old main_frontend )
+index.jsx -> index page with automatic authentication check and redirects form.jsx -> user form um.jsx -> user management (or rather user 'self' management) app.jsx -> main dashboard (old main_frontend)
 ```

-### Refactor root websocket integration
+### Refactor root WebSocket integration

-Currently we are using the chat websocket to transmit some of the callbacks like:
+Currently, we are using the chat WebSocket to transmit some of the callbacks like:

-- new match made ( triggers reload )
+- New match made (triggers reload)
-- incoming call ( triggers the incoming call pop-up with a 'join-now' button )
+- Incoming call (triggers the incoming call pop-up with a 'join-now' button)

-This should be updated, we rather want a seperate websocket for handling the root callbacks.
+This should be updated; we would rather want a separate WebSocket for handling the root callbacks.

-This should be directly connected to our redux implementation.
+This should be directly connected to our Redux implementation.

-E.g.: If we have a 'notifications' redux store, we want a function that is calleed e.g.: `updateNotifications -> calls GET notifications page=X ...` and then we get a specific redux dispatch function `updateNofitications`.
+For example, if we have a 'notifications' Redux store, we want a function that is called, e.g., `updateNotifications -> calls GET notifications page=X ...` and then we get a specific Redux dispatch function `updateNotifications`.

-Now there should be an update tag for that api e.g.: `{action: 'updateNofifications', payload: data-object }` the `data-object` should basicly be equivalent to the data that would be returned by `updateNotifications` callback.
+Now there should be an update tag for that API, e.g., `{action: 'updateNofifications', payload: data-object }`.
+The `data-object` should be equivalent to the data that would be returned by the `updateNotifications` callback.

-This will allow us in the backend if a new notification needs to be triggered for a user, the backend can just transmit a `updateNotifications` event over the websocket canner, then frontend then automaticly calls the `updateNotifications` redux dispatch, updating the frontend displayed notifications and on native this might be used to trigger some system notification using: `@capacitor/push-notifications`...
+This will allow us in the backend, when a new notification needs to be triggered for a user, the backend can simply transmit an `updateNotifications` event over the WebSocket channel.
+The frontend then automatically calls the `updateNotifications` Redux dispatch, updating the frontend displayed notifications, and on native, this might be used to trigger some system notification using: `@capacitor/push-notifications`...

 I've already worked on an example implementation for this here: ...

-### Refactor how frontends are severd from backend
+### Refactor how frontends are served from backend

-Currently the backend just has access to the websocket bundles and can dynamicly coose when to render which frontend, this will change to:
+Currently, the backend just has access to the WebSocket bundles and can dynamically choose when to render which frontend.
+This will change to:

 ```
 user (loggedin ) -> requests page
 --> backend --> loads user data
---> POST user_data to nextjs app
+--> POST user_data to Next.js app
---> Nextjs serverside renderes page
+--> Next.js server-side renders page
 --> backend serves page to user
 ```

-The process is slighly different on mobile there only the data is requested from the backend but not the rendered page ( the app is already fully staicly bundles when on mobile ).
+The process is slightly different on mobile: there, only the data is requested from the backend but not the rendered page (the app is already fully statically bundled when on mobile).

-### update deployment configs
+### Update deployment configs

-Deployment configs need to be adjusted to deploy and serve the nextjs app ( this should also scale horizonally )
+Deployment configs need to be adjusted to deploy and serve the Next.js app (this should also scale horizontally).

 A load test here should also be conducted!

 ### Capacitor integration

-Ther will be some additional code written for native plattforms, we should generall use the capacitor check `Capacitor.isNative()`.
+There will be some additional code written for native platforms, and we should generally use the Capacitor check `Capacitor.isNative()`.

 ### The Video calls

-The native webview on ios doesn't support web-rtc but luckly someone just build a native libary for that: https://github.com/agodin3z/twilio-video-ios-capacitor
+The native WebView on iOS doesn't support WebRTC, but luckily someone just built a native library for that: https://github.com/agodin3z/twilio-video-ios-capacitor

-On android the video calls should work from within the webview.
+On Android, the video calls should work from within the WebView.

-## Itterative development plan
+## Iterative development plan

-1. update the user_data stucture by duplicating the main_frontend
+1. Update the user_data structure by duplicating the main_frontend.

-Serve the update main frontend under app_v2/* refactor all the code as outlined above.
+   Serve the updated main frontend under app_v2/* refactor all the code as outlined above.

-Serve it alongside the old frontend `/app` test all the function within the new app_v2 frontend if everything works the old frontend can be overwritten!
+   Serve it alongside the old frontend `/app`.
+Test all the functions within the new app_v2 frontend.
+If everything works, the old frontend can be overwritten!

-2. Seperately develop a inital nextjs app integrating for now the new user-form v2 and a simple experiement on video calls.
+2. Separately develop an initial Next.js app, integrating for now the new user-form v2 and a simple experiment on video calls.

-Test video calls on android and ios native!
+   Test video calls on Android and iOS native!

-Only when this step sucessfully passed continue.
+   Only when this step has successfully passed, continue.

-3. Update the nextjs draft to include routing and get all components form the `main_frontend` and `user_form_v2` to correctly render and interact with the backend.
+3. Update the Next.js draft to include routing and get all components from the `main_frontend` and `user_form_v2` to correctly render and interact with the backend.

-4. Add the 'render though nextjs' apprach to the backend implementation. !
-Alongside the old webpack stategry' test the new integration for all pages and serve it alongside the old approach untill it's stable!
+4. Add the 'render through Next.js' approach to the backend implementation.
+Serve it alongside the old Webpack strategy and test the new integration for all pages until it's stable!

-5. Test and implement the new websocket integration refactor ( as desribed above )
+5. Test and implement the new WebSocket integration refactor (as described above).

-6. Full tests native and web apps if sucessfull remove the old webpack stategies and remove all the old frontends
+6. Conduct full tests native and web apps.
+If successful, remove the old Webpack strategies and remove all the old frontends.

 DONE!

 ...

-7. Refactor chat implementation ( get rid of the old out-of-data frontend, some updated so backend apis also required )
+7. Refactor chat implementation (get rid of the old out-of-date frontend, some updated backend APIs also required).